10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 Activation rate

-The activation rate measures user engagement by looking at how many users get to experience the value your product offers by reaching the activation point in the journey.
+The activation rate measures user engagement by looking at how many users experience the value your product offers by reaching the activation point in the journey.
 It shows how many customers are performing key action in your product that drives them to experience the value and get their job done.

 Activation rate is calculated as the total number of users who reached the activation stage, divided by the total number of sign-ups, multiplied by 100.